 Unless viable alternatives are proposed, there is a strong presumption against the loss through change of use of premises providing arts, cultural, sporting, social, and play facilities within the Parish.
-Where there is a proposal for the loss of sporting, social, cultural, play and community facilities, this will only be acceptable where a replacement facility of equivalent size, quality and convenience is provided within the Parish in line with the EFDC Policies and any replacement policy document.
+Where there is a proposal for the loss of sporting, social, cultural, play and community facilities, this will only be acceptable where a replacement facility of equivalent size, quality and convenience is provided within the Parish for example the library and St. Margaret's diagnostic centre, in line with the EFDC Policies and any replacement policy document.
 Opportunities will be sought from any new development proposals to improve such facilities.
 Specific proposals which will be supported are:

-- the provision of additional muchneeded health-hub for Epping comprising GP and community nursing care services, - the provision of more community space. - Children's Day Nurseries for under fives as part of the South Epping, congestion mean that out-of-town facilities would be impractical and unacceptable.
+- the provision of additional muchneeded health-hub for Epping comprising GP and community nursing care services, - the provision of more community space, - Children's Day Nurseries for under fives as part of the South Epping, congestion mean that out-of-town facilities would be impractical and unacceptable.